Ultimate 5-Day Budapest Itinerary: Top Tips & Must-See Attractions

 Finish your day with a walk down to the river.
 The view of the Parliament Building from the Buda side is iconic.
 It’s the perfect spot for a memorable photo.
 Live experience: The evening light creates a beautiful reflection of the Parliament Building on the Danube, making it a perfect end to your day.

-The promenade along the Danube on the Buda side offers stunning views of the Parliament Building, the Chain Bridge, and the Pest skyline.
-The area is well-lit and safe for evening strolls, providing a picturesque backdrop for photos.
-The benches along the promenade offer a place to sit and take in the view.
+The promenade along the Danube on the Buda side has great views of the Parliament Building, the Chain Bridge and the Pest skyline.
+The area is well-lit and safe for evening strolls and offers a nice backdrop for photos.
+The benches along the promenade are a place to sit and enjoy the view.

 Day 3: A More Relaxed Tour with a Grand Finale

-Day 3 is all about relaxation and enjoying Budapest’s famous thermal baths and parks.
+Day 3 is all about relaxation and Budapest’s thermal baths and parks.

 Contemplate the Monuments of Heroes’ Square